mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review/index.md

 tags:
   - Blog
 draft: false
-image: "/images/projects/2023.jpg"
+image: "/blogs/2023-in-review/2023.jpg"
 ---

-## High points
+## Highs
 2023 was a hectic year, to say the least.
-We finally moved home in April after having multiple buyers pull out at the last minute.
+The biggest achievement was finally moving home in April after having multiple buyers pull out at the last minute.
 In the end, we opted for a part exchange on a new build which meant we didn't have to worry about estate agent fees and took away a lot of stress that we had been experiencing up to that point.
-We've been in the house
+We've been in the house almost a year now and there's still plenty to do, but we're much happier in the new spot.

-I'm a massive fan of football, both watching and playing it.
+I'm a massive fan of football - watching and playing .
 As a season ticket holder at Plymouth Argyle for around 20 years I was delighted to see my team get promoted as champions of League One and now competing in the Championship - one step away from the Premier League.
-I've seen the club there before, but to achieve this only a few years after nearly going out of existence only 12 years prior.
-Getting to celebrate this with my dad and my daughter are memories I'll cherish for a long time to come.
+I've seen the club there before, but to achieve this only a few years after nearly going out of existence only 12 years prior was particularly satisfying.
+Getting to celebrate this with my dad and young daughter are memories I'll cherish for a long time.

+{{< imgproc Argyle Resize "600x" />}}

-## Low points
+## Lows
 It was a year marked by hospital appointments (this year looks no different, but I'll save that for 2024's review blog).
 In June I was on the receiving end of a rough challenge playing 7-a-side football.
 I felt a lot of pain in my shoulder, but having suffered shoulder dislocations in the past I thought I'd just done that again.

 Still, the pain wasn't going away, so later that evening I headed up to A&E. Six hours later I got the X-ray results which confirmed I'd broken my collarbone.
 Pretty badly too.